-You could be suffering from insulin resistance without even knowing it.
-But how will you be able to tell?
+Many people suffer from insulin resistance without even knowing it.
+But how will we be able to tell?

 Insulin resistance can often be tricky to spot in its early stages since it may take years before noticeable symptoms become visible.

 In short, insulin resistance is a condition where the body’s cells become resistant to the effects of the hormone known as insulin.
 This is a problem since insulin is what keeps the blood sugar levels in the body stable.